frontarm/navi/docs/api/junctions/Location.md

 # Location

-An object produced and consumed by the [history](https://github.com/mjackson/history) package, representing one state of the browser's URL and HTML5 History `state.
+A type of object produced and consumed by the [history](https://github.com/mjackson/history) package, representing one state of the browser's URL and HTML5 History.

+`Location` objects are plain-old JavaScript.
+You can create them with object literals.

 ## Properties